rainbowdashlabs/sql-java/docs/02/update.md

 | 9   | Milana       | 2022-02-12 00:00:00.000000 |
 | 10  | Lexi         | 2022-02-22 00:00:00.000000 |

-We are currently saving the last time the player has logged in in the `last_online` column.
+We are currently saving the last time the player was online in the `last_online` column.

 When Lexy is online again we might need to update the `last_online` value for her again.
 We have now two options.
 The first one is deleting the entry and inserting a new one.
 This is very dirty and also not a good practice.
-Thats why we use the `UPDATE` statement and define in the `WHERE` clause where we want to update and what we want to update.
+That's why we use the `UPDATE` statement and define in the `WHERE` clause where we want to update and what we want to update.

 The general syntax is: